gora050/wiki_data/README.md

 ## Usage Category B

-1.Install minikube & kubectl & docker
+1. Install minikube & kubectl & docker
 2. Repeat Steps from Cat.
 A, to start gathering data
 3. Use "./run b" - to build docker images
 4. Use "./run" - to start k3s pods ("./run stop" - to stop)